EXYZED/AerodynamicalCollective/_posts/2019-06-01-Aerodynamic-Physics.md

 In the body's frame of reference.
 $$V_\infty = V_w - V_a$$ where $$V_{\infty}$$ is referred as the **freesteam velocity**, this component will also define the freestream direction, this informally referred as the relative wind velocity.

+We will create these assumptions:
+* The body is symmetric about the $$y=0$$ plane.
+* The freesteam as has no sideslip (i.e. no components in the y-direction).
+* The angle of attack $$\alpha$$ is the angle between the freestream and $$z=0$$ plane, note that the $$z=0$$ plane is arbitary.
+But in this circumstance is parallel to a important geometric feature of the plane (such as the floor of the passenger compartment).
+And can be chosen to pass through the centre of gravity of the aircraft without additional weight (i.e. passengers and cargo).

+For these critical factors, they will be geometrically defined as the following:
+#### Drag
+Will be the component of the aerodynamic force acting opposite the freestream direction.

+#### Lift
+Will be the component of the aerodynamic force acting **normal** to the freestream direction.
+In a three-dimentional flow the normal direction is not unique.

 ### Steady Level Flight
 In steady level flight, an assumption is made that the aircraft will have constant velocity during cruise - as a result the acceleration is zero and hence all forces sum to zero.
 Therefore we may define that: